 Table of Contents

 Search is a key mechanism that members of your community will use to locate content that they are interested in.
 You must install and configure search for your community.
-If you are having difficulty with using search, review how to Troubleshoot search errors.
+If you are having difficulty with using search, review how to troubleshoot search.

-The Telligent Community Server search provider uses a powerful search engine to furnish search results as well as index content sent from Telligent products.
+The Zimbra Community search provider uses a powerful search engine to furnish search results as well as index content sent from Zimbra products.
 The search index is self-updating and will add and remove content as it changes on your site.
 The search results are trimmed based on the user's roles.
 If for some reason the index becomes corrupt or has invalid data, you can manually delete and reindex the content on the site.

 The primary reason for reindex your site would be if the search results are not the expected results or they have data that is not correct.